 It’s not clear why Buttigieg’s attorneys felt they could ask DePaepe what she heard but Buttigieg could not.
 Attorneys typically can brief their clients on even sensitive information so that the clients can participate fully in their own defense.

-Buttigieg’s reasoning for firing Boykins has been another point of contention, virtually since day one.
+Buttigieg’s reasoning for demoting Boykins has been another point of contention, virtually since day one.
 Schmuhl’s deposition raises questions about that, as well.

 During a CNN town hall in April, Buttigieg said he demoted Boykins because he “found out [Boykins] was the subject of a criminal investigation, not from him but from the FBI, and it made it very hard to trust him as one of my own appointees.”
 According to his testimony, Schmuhl told Buttigieg about the officers’ complaint before federal officials even knew about it.